Menu

 Break out your trusty Thesaurus and start exploring all the synonyms for the common words you already use.
 Big can become large, huge, enormous, gigantic!

 Just remember you’re already on your way to the 40 million word goal!
 Keep the conversation going and your child will be using the very words, songs, phrases, and sentences they hear to reach spoken language success!
+Check out the video below for more information and helpful tips.

 Additional Resources: